joergmlpts/nature-id/README.md

  97.6%     species Water Smartweed (Persicaria amphibia)
 ```

-These probabitities can be used to guide identification: define a threshold and report as result the taxon with the lowest probability that is larger than or equal to this threshold.
+These scores can be used to guide identification: define a threshold and report as result the taxon with the lowest score that is larger than or equal to this threshold.
 In this example for a threshold of 95% an identification to species *Persicaria amphibia* has been achieved.
 For a threshold of 99%, this is only an identification to order *Caryophyllales*.
 95% and 99% would be unusually high thresholds; Seek, I believe, uses a threshold of 70%.

 ## Command-line Options

 This script is a command-line utility.
 It is called with options, filenames and directory names as arguments.
 These options are supported:

 ```
-Usage: nature_id.py [-h] [-m MODEL] [-a] [-l] [-s] [-r RESULT_SIZE] file/directory [file/directory ...]
+usage: nature_id.py [-h] [-m MODEL] [-a] [-l] [-s] [-r RESULT_SIZE] file/directory [file/directory ...]

 positional arguments:
   file/directory        Image files or directories with images.

-optional arguments:
+options:
   -h, --help            show this help message and exit -m MODEL, --model MODEL
-                        Model to load to identify lifeforms.
+                        Model to load to identify organisms.
   -a, --all_common_names
                         Show all common names and not just one.
-  -l, --label_probabilities_only
+  -l, --label_scores_only
-                        Compute and display only label probabilities, do not propagate probabilities across the hierachy.
+                        Compute and display only label scores, do not propagate scores up the hierarchy.
   -s, --scientific_names_only
                         Only use scientific names, do not load common names.
   -r RESULT_SIZE, --result_size RESULT_SIZE
-                        Number of labels and their probabilities to report in results.
+                        Number of labels and their scores to report in results.
 ```

 ### Option -m MODEL, --model MODEL